← All writing

 Vilhelm Toivonen

-I came in thinking quantization was about saving disk space.
-It's actually about feeding the bus, on both ends of the hardware spectrum.
+For a long time I filed quantization under "saves disk space".
+Then I did the memory math and the disk turned out to be beside the point.
+Quantization is about feeding the bus, on both ends of the hardware spectrum.
 And underneath the bus story there's an information-theoretic puzzle that took me longer than I'd like to admit to make peace with.

 Hardware on both ends